Rome Hidden Gems

 La Parolaccia restaurant is a Roman institution: dinner with insults on the side (© Angelo Calvino)

-These were our 11 real Rome hidden gems
+These were our 11 Rome hidden gems

 Do you have more exciting tips for Rome off the beaten track?
 Or do you know one of our insider tips from Rome and want to tell us about your experiences?
 Leave us a comment!